yehonatanke/Thyroid-Predict-ML/README.md

 ## Main Script (main.py)
 The main.py script integrates all the stages from data preparation to visualization, ensuring a seamless workflow from raw data to actionable insights.

+### Libraries
+This project requires the following Python libraries:
+- `pandas` and `numpy` for data manipulation.
+- `matplotlib` and `seaborn` for data visualization.
+- `scikit-learn` for machine learning models and evaluations.
+- `tensorflow.keras` for building neural network models.

 ## How to Run
 To run this project, ensure you have Python installed and execute the following command: